The Importance of Board Certification in Plastic Surgery

 It’s essential to ask your doctor plenty of questions before you have them perform a procedure on you.
 Make sure you ask if they are board-certified by the American Board of Plastic Surgery.

-Also, you should ask to see many before, and after pictures of patients the doctor did surgery on so you know the results to expect.
-Further, inquire where they do their operations.
-Only a board-certified plastic surgeon can do surgeries in state-licensed, accredited surgical centers.
+Also, you should ask to see many before, and after photos of patients the plastic surgeon did surgery on so you know the results to expect.

 How To Find A Board-Certified Plastic Surgeon